YangChiayin/Classroom-Inventory-App/README.md

 1.  **Adding a New Room:**
     *   Enter the classroom details in the input fields.
-    *   Click the "Add new room" button [2].
+    *   Click the "Add new room" button.
-    *   A message label will indicate whether the record was saved or if there were any errors [2].
+    *   A message label will indicate whether the record was saved or if there were any errors.
 2.  **Updating a Room:**
-    *   Enter the Room ID of the classroom you want to update [2].
+    *   Enter the Room ID of the classroom you want to update.
-    *   Modify the classroom details in the input fields [2].
+    *   Modify the classroom details in the input fields.
-    *   Click the "Update room" button [2].
+    *   Click the "Update room" button.
-    *   A message label will indicate whether the record was updated successfully or if there were any errors [2].
+    *   A message label will indicate whether the record was updated successfully or if there were any errors.
 3.  **Filtering Rooms:**
-    *   Select the desired campus (Waterloo, Doon, or Cambridge) [3].
+    *   Select the desired campus (Waterloo, Doon, or Cambridge).
-    *   Enter the minimum capacity [3].
+    *   Enter the minimum capacity.
-    *   Click the "Show rooms" button to display the filtered classrooms in the listbox [2, 3].
+    * Click the "Showrooms" button to display the filtered classrooms in the listbox.
 4.  **Resetting the form:**
-    *   Click the "Reset for next" button to clear the input fields and uncheck the checkboxes [3].
+    *   Click the "Reset for next" button to clear the input fields and uncheck the checkboxes.
 5.  **Exiting the application:**
-    *   Click the "Exit" button to close the application [3].
+    *   Click the "Exit" button to close the application.

 ## Data File Format

-The "classrooms.txt" file stores classroom data [1, 2]. **Each line in the file represents a classroom object, with properties delimited by a vertical slash "|"** [1].
+The "classrooms.txt" file stores classroom data. **Each line in the file represents a classroom object, with properties delimited by a vertical slash "|"**.
 The order of properties should match the order defined in the `Classroom` class

 ## Example Room ID Format